PhillP/PropertyGraph.jl/README.md

 For the moment, Graphs must be held entirely in memory.
 This is an area for future development.

+## Performance
+The focus of the library has initially been on supporting a useful and convenient query syntax.
+There are a number of features that would be required to make this functionality perform well on larger data sets and this will be the subject of future work.

 ## Installation

+Although PropertyGraph.jl is written to be compatible with both Julia 0.3 and 0.4, it will initially be available for Julia 0.4 only.
+There have been errors encountered during testing on v0.3 due to issues that have already been resolved in Julia 0.4.

 *Installation through the Package manager is not yet available.
 These instructions can not be used until metadata for the package is registered*